 Not all quantifiers in natural language are noun phrases; temporal and spatial quantifiers may be expressed by adverbial expressions ("never", "somewhere",...)
-Not all noun phrases are quantifiers, either.
-Proper names and singular definite expressions may be regarded as referring rather than quantifying expressions.
-They have nonetheless been included here, since leaving such NPs out of consideration would result in a Swiss-cheese-like annotation scheme.
+Not all noun phrases have to be viewed as quantifiers, either: proper names and singular definite expressions may be regarded as referring rather than quantifying expressions, and a noun phrase in predicative position (as in "Tim is a teacher") may be treated as a predicate.